Bruno Goussault: Sous-vide

 In 1970, Goussault began working with the vacuum pouch cooking method.
 It was also around this time, in 1972, when Goussault was involved with meat research and became a meat specialist despite being colorblind.
 Goussault claimed that he learned to "correlate the structures and textures people associate with particular colours to exact temperatures," and because of this, he discovered that meat cooked at lower temperatures loses less of its juices, develops a better texture, and cooks more evenly.

 In 1974, a study that Goussault conducted regarding the sous-vide cooking of beef shoulder was presented at an international frozen-foods conference in Strasbourg, France, demonstrating how cooking the beef sous-vide extended its shelf life to 60 days.
 Goussault was later approached by Cryovac executives in 1978 and asked to add a scientific basis to Pralus' culinary training.
 Also in the 1980s, Goussault teamed up with three-star chef Joël Robuchon and SNCF, France's national train system, to create a new menu featuring sous-vide-prepared foods for SNCF's first-class service between Paris and Strasbourg.

 In 1991, Goussault founded Centre de Recherche et d'Etudes pour L'Alimentation (Culinary Research and Education Academy or CREA) in Paris to teach students proper sous-vide cooking techniques, instructing them on how to use the method safely.
 Through CREA, Goussault has trained over 80% of chefs with three Michelin Guide stars.

 In August 2015, under Goussault's training, Daylesford Crossing in Paoli, Pennsylvania, became the first senior-living centre in the United States to implement a sous-vide system.

+In October 2025, in partnership with chef Patrick Ogheard and his team at the EHL, he published his knowledge and story in a book entitled ‘La cuisson à juste température’ (Cooking at Precise Temperature)..